 Kasper Collin gives us a poetic, almost ghostly account of the lead up to Morgan's death, mixing biopic melodrama with curious true crime.
 It's sympathetic rather than judgmental, giving Morgan's wife Helen Moore a voice no one had considered before.

 6. Bird (1988)

-Opening to Kansas City, 1939, Eastwood takes us through Parker's life from being booed off stage to his tragic heart attack at just 34.
+Opening to Kansas City, 1939, Clint Eastwood masterfully takes us through Parker's life from being booed off stage to his tragic heart attack at just 34.
 Bird is told in montage style across a series of vignettes in bars, hospitals, and jails.

-Forest Whitaker won Best Actor at Cannes Film Festival for his performance as the unstable virtuoso, who moves from standing ovations to suicide attempts.
+Forest Whitaker won Best Actor at Cannes Film Festival for his performance as the unstable virtuoso, who progresses from standing ovations to suicide attempts.
 Bird might've failed to bring in much at the box office, but critics loved it—and so do we!

 5. Chicago (2002)